‘Young And The Restless’ Spoilers: Jack Grills Victoria, Nick Turns Chelsea Down

 The Young and the Restless spoilers tease that Jack will try to pump Victoria for information, while Nick turns down Chelsea.

-Jack questions Victoria.
+Jack questions Victoria

 Jack (Peter Bergman) tries to get information out of Victoria (Amelia Heinle).
 He will purposely bring up Billy’s (Jason Thompson) rekindled relationship with Phyllis (Gina Tognoni) before he drills her with questions.